jonthorell/encyclopedia-galactica/README.md

 Since I am no graphic artist I have "borrowed" images from whereever I could find suitable ones.

+Layout has been checked on built-in screen of laptop 1920x1080, on the external display (2400x3000) as well as some "simulated" sizes.
+Some problems did not show up on the external display but when used on the built-in screen the problems showed up.
+They were rater superficial in nature and could easily be resolved.

 Problems encountered.
 Either by myself or by my mentor.
 -------------------------------------------------------